 You wouldn’t expect to find a castle in New Zealand, but given the strong Scottish heritage of the South Island’s Dunedin its perhaps not so much of a surprise.
 If you happen to be passing through Larnach Castle is one of the best things to do in Dunedin, and if you need a place to stay you can even stay on the grounds.

 Situated on a stunning 35 acre property overlooking the Harbour and the Otago coast, the building itself is strongly fashioned after the English family home of its creator, with strong gothic and Australian colonial influences incorporated.
 Commencing construction in 1870, materials were shipped from all over the world and pulled by ox sled uphill to the property.
 Ownership passed out of the family in the early 1900’s and despite finding a number of uses, including a hospital and an asylum, the property was neglected and almost ruins when purchased by the current owners.
 It has been diligently restored to its original glory since, with great effort taken to locate the original furnishings and adornments stripped from the house over the years.
 The castle and grounds are open to visitors all year round and worth checking out for the spectacular views and piece of Dunedin history.

 So what do you think of our list of iconic places and famous landmarks in New Zealand?
-Let us know in the comments below or get in touch with us here.
+Let us know in the comments below if there are any that you think we missed, or get in touch with us here.